dador92/get_clean_data/README.md

 Based on this description, I am excluding these variables/features, which leaves a total of 3 descriptive variables and 66 measurement variables prior to the next step in the tidying process.

 The effect of these deletions is to reduce the size of the data set from 44.3 MB down to 5.3 MB.
-The reduced data set is stored in `dataS1` which has 69 columns and 10,299 rows.
+The reduced data set is stored in `data.s1` which has 69 columns and 10,299 rows.

-#### 2. Average the Measurements for the Observations
+#### Step 2.
+Average the Measurements for the Observations

 **Motivation**: compress the observations/experiments down to a single set of values for each combination of study, volunteer and activity.